Top Ten Facts of treating the migraine attack

 The migraine attack is a chemical and electrical storm in the brain

 Many zones of the brain are active during an attack.
-We now have scientific evidence that the pain of the migraine comes from pain nerves of the meninges.
-The aura is caused by a wave of electricity on the surface of the brain.
-The prodrome (cravings, fatigue, neck pain), may come from a zone called the hypothalamus.
+We now have scientific evidence that migraine pain comes from pain nerves around the meninges.
+The aura is caused by a wave of electricity on the brain’s surface.
+The prodrome (cravings, fatigue, and neck pain) may come from a zone called the hypothalamus.

-The symptoms of the attack may vary a lot from a person to the other.
+The symptoms of the attack may vary a lot from one person to the other.

 The same person may have different types of attacks

-Some people with migraine report that all their attacks are the same, but many others report 2,3 even more types of attack.
+Some people with migraine report that all their attacks are the same, but many others report 2, 3 even more types of attacks.
 Sometimes, different triggers will lead to different attacks.
 For example, the menstrual attack may be worse, and the attack triggered by neck tension may feel different than the one triggered by strong smells.

 Any person with migraine who has a headache that’s different than the usual attacks should consider seeking medical advice

 If you suffer from migraine, you are used to headaches.
 But you may one day have a headache that is not a migraine but a sign of another health issue.
 Any sudden onset (thunderclap) headache or unusual symptoms should justify a visit to the emergency department.

 If you have chronic migraine, separating the attack from your baseline may become difficult

 People with chronic migraine (CM) have very few headache-free days per month (See this post).
 Some have a headache every single day.
 For some, this baseline headache looks like a mild migraine, and it becomes difficult to know when an attack is starting.

 Migraine attacks tend to occur more frequently during sleep as we age